kuurgal/data/README.md

-A list of all data and analysis supporting the data stories posted at Kuurgal
+This repository contains a list of all data and analysis supporting the data stories posted at Kuurgal